nflint/apps_scripts/README.md

 - Functions must be used within Google Sheets

 ## Contributing
-This script is maintained by [labnol.org](https://labnol.org/google-maps-formulas-for-sheets-200817).
-For updates and more information, visit the official website.
+This script was inspired by [labnol.org](https://labnol.org/google-maps-formulas-for-sheets-200817).